gordon-cs/gordon-360-ui/docs/Developer's Guide.md

    - If you are on Windows 11+, you may need to update the firewall to allow inbound connections on a public network.
       - Search for `Check Firewall Status` in the start menu
-      - Click `Turn Windos Defender Firewall On or Off`
+      - Click `Turn Windows Defender Firewall on or off`
       - Uncheck `Block all incoming connections, including...` under the `Public network settings` header
       - Click Ok